ChromeDevTools/performance-stories/README.md

 You now have two choices:

-1. Run `npm serve`, which will run a server in this repository's root, and visit `http://localhost:8787/{story-name}/index.html`.
+1. Run `npm run serve`, which will run a server in this repository's root, and visit `http://localhost:8787/{story-name}/index.html`.
 For example, `http://localhost:8787/text-based-lcp/index.html`.

-2. Run `npm serve {story-name}`, which will run a server for that story and visit `http://localhost:8787` to view that story.
+2. Run `npm run serve {story-name}`, which will run a server for that story and visit `http://localhost:8787` to view that story.

 Note: by default the server is only available on `localhost` and not exposed to